mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 found.

 A driver MUST verify that the host names returned through SRV records share the original SRV's `{domainname}`.
-In addition, SRV records with less than three `.` separated parts, the returned hostname MUST have at least one more domain level than the SRV record hostname.
+In addition, SRV records with fewer than three `.` separated parts, the returned hostname MUST have at least one more domain level than the SRV record hostname.
 Drivers MUST raise an error and MUST NOT initiate a connection to any returned hostname which does not fulfill these requirements.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.